Department website: https://www.uwplatt.edu/program/applied-computing-online

 In nearly every industry, businesses can no longer operate without skilled, perceptive IT professionals to drive process and create connections.
 With the University of Wisconsin online Bachelor of Science in Applied Computing, you can be the problem solver who makes things possible—for your company and your career.

 A Bachelor of Science in Applied Computing tells employers that you're skilled in both the theory behind computer science, as well as its direct application.
 Plus, it highlights your solid foundation in the business and communication skills that complement your technical expertise.
-In your courses you'll participate in projects that reflect real-life business situations, and gain the knowledge required to solve an organization's everyday technical issues.
+In your courses you'll participate in projects that reflect real-life business situations.
+You will gain the knowledge required to solve an organization's everyday information technology issues.

 The program is in collaboration with UW-Milwaukee, UW-Oshkosh, UW-River Falls, and UW-Stevens Point.

-- Have approximately 60 credits of transferable college credit with a 2.0 or better grade point average (GPA)
+- Approximately 60 credits of transferable college credit with a 2.0 or better grade point average (GPA)

 - Official college transcripts

-Demonstrate proficiency in English by taking the Test of English as a Foreign Language (TOEFL® Test) score to the Center for Distance Learning.
+Demonstrate proficiency in English by taking the Test of English as a Foreign Language (TOEFL® Test) and providing your score to the Office of Professional Program Support.
 A minimum score of 64 for the internet-based TOEFL is required of all international students whose native language is not English.
-If you have taken the TOEFL, you must request official evidence be sent from the testing agency directly to the Center for Distance Learning, indicating the date on which you took the examination and your score.
+If you have taken the TOEFL, you must request official evidence be sent from the testing agency directly to the Office of Professional Program Support, indicating the date on which you took the examination and your score.

 You may be excused from taking the TOEFL if you have demonstrated competence in English through courses taken at such institutions and have earned grades of B or higher in English composition courses and speech or two English composition courses.
 As an alternative, you may submit scores from the International English Language Testing System (IELTS).
 You must have a band-level score of 5.5 or higher.